Tirur Nambissan

 Tirur Nambissan (1942–1994) was a Kathakali singer.
 He was born as Narayanan Nambissan at Tirur in the Malappuram district of Kerala in southern India.
 He started learning music at the age of seven, while attending the local boys' high school.
 He could, however, not continue his formal education or his musical education because of the unexpected deaths of his mother, three brothers and father, as well as the suicide of his younger sister - all this before he was 15 years old.

-Masters, including N K Vasudeva Panikkar, his first teacher in classical music, realised the musical talent that the boy expressed through his light music, film songs and bhajanas, and guided him to Kerala Kalamandalam.
+Masters, including N K Vasudeva Panikkar, his first teacher in classical music, recognised his musical ability and guided him to Kerala Kalamandalam.
 Ending his school education, the eighth-form student started the journey to the world of Kathakali music under the guidance of Kalamandalam Neelakantan Nambisan, Sivaraman Nair, Kavungal Madhava Panikkar.

-With Madambi Subramanian Namboodiri, Kalamandalam Hyderali and Kalamandalam Sankaran Embranthiri as contemporaries, he started to learn Kathakali music in Kalamandalam.
-Strict and powerful education (gurukulam style) from the great teachers and creative competition between the music students made them among the best students of that batch at the Kerala kalamandalam.
-From the second year of the course itself, each one of four-member team was able and confident enough to control a Kathakali stage including the major set.
-Hard punishment as well as parent-like love, advice and support from the teachers, plus their own hard work and group-sharing moulded them into something more powerful.
-He completed the eight-year course successfully (with first class).
-It was the start of a prominent Kathakali musician - Tirur Nambissan.
+As a contemporary of Madambi Subramanian Namboodiri, Kalamandalam Hyderali, and Kalamandalam Sankaran Embranthiri, Tirur Nambissan studied Kathakali music at Kerala Kalamandalam under the traditional Gurukulam system.
+By their second year, students in the four-member cohort were capable of leading full Kathakali performances.
+Following the completion of the eight-year course with first-class honors, Nambissan began his career as a Kathakali musician.

 After completing the course, each one started to struggle to earn money.
 Some of them reached ashore, but Nambeesan was alone.
-He realised that it was his duty to keep the precious stone - Kathakali, which he got from the great ancestors, without a single scratch.
-He knew the terrible waves of changing attitudes in society.
-Still, he stood his ground.
+He considered it his duty to preserve the Kathakali tradition as he had learned it from his teachers.
+Despite changing attitudes in society, he maintained a conservative approach to Kathakali.
 He was not ready to compromise in the Kathakali chitta. it was his stand that, the peculiar style (called as sopanasamgeetham) of music composition is sufficient and apt for the Kathakali.
 In another meaning, as a supporting music of a classical art, Kathakali music is in its utmost.
 So he was against the experiments.
 Even he was a lover of light music, he concentrated to Kathakali music and was careful to keep the identity of that music which is different from other music.
 He considered that it is meaningless to compare Kathakali music with other music.
 According to him, the ragas fixed for each literature is sufficient for the expression of the Kathakali characters.
 Changing of raga is a mask to hide the inefficiency of singer to express the bhavam in the early composed raga.
 He used manodharmas to empower the bhavas of characters, standing inside the real frame of Kathakali.
-Approval from the hearts of the Kathakali lovers is the great award to his career.
+He was well regarded among Kathakali audiences.